 - You can use your child’s written Asthma Action Plan as a tool to talk about their asthma medication, how to use this (a demonstration could be helpful) and the extent to which they can self-manage and administer their own medication

-- Ask about your child’s school asthma policy and establish two-way communication channels around your child’s asthma, including reporting of any flare-ups and use of medication at school, particularly if needed before exercise – this needs to be documented by your doctor on the written Asthma Action Plan for the school – ask the school what they require from you
+- Ask about your child’s school asthma policy and establish two-way communication channels around your child’s asthma, including reporting of any flare-ups and use of medication at school, particularly if needed before exercise – this needs to be documented by your doctor on the written Asthma Action Plan for the school

 - Discuss the school’s Asthma Management Plan, what asthma education and Asthma First Aid training is provided to teachers and school staff